GoogleCloudPlatform/click-to-deploy/k8s/consul/README.md

 ### Access Consul (internally)

-You can connect to Consul without exposing it to public access, using the `consul` command line interface.
+You can connect to Consul without exposing it to public access, by using the `consul` command line interface.

 #### Connect to Consul via Pod

-To do this, please identify Consul's Pod using the following command:
+To do this, please identify Consul's Pod by using the following command:

 ```shell
 kubectl get pods -o wide -l app.kubernetes.io/name=${APP_INSTANCE_NAME},app.kubernetes.io/component=consul-client --namespace "${NAMESPACE}"
 ```

-Now you can access Consul tool.
-As example get consul version:
+Now you can access the Consul tool.
+For example, to get Consul's version info:

 ```shell
 kubectl exec -it <pod name> --namespace "${NAMESPACE}" -- consul version